jimmysmits/CloudNotes/Preparation-Exam.md

 <img src="https://miro.medium.com/max/1400/1*ozyZq7fXo1t10hvukS8KtQ.png" width="500"/>[^1]

 ## How it works
-Terraform creates and manages resources on cloud platforms and other services through their application programming interfaces (APIs).
+Terraform creates and manages resources on cloud platforms and other services through their APIs.
 Providers enable Terraform to work with virtually any platform or service with an accessible API.
 <img src="https://miro.medium.com/max/1400/1*A1PWiPFasWKNePCgL6N_Cg.png" width="900"/>[^1]

 ## Configuration language